ddos-clearing-house/pilot_IT/README.md

   -d or --debug : prints debug information

-  -f or --fingerprint : fingerprint json file
+  -f or --fingerprint : name of the fingerprint json file

   -n or --node : the json fingerprint file node, default value is "attackers"

-  -u or --misp_url : URL of the MISP instance where to publish the event, default value is misp.concordia-h2020.eu
+  -u or --misp_url : URL of the MISP instance where to publish the event

-  -k or --misp_apikey : API key of the account on the MISP instance where to publish
+  -k or --misp_apikey : MISP automation key of the account on the MISP instance where the event should be published

   -l or --distribution, type=int : The distribution level for the newly created event [0-3]